zen-da-baker/Valorant-Agent-Quiz/readme.md

 ## Purpose
-This is a personality quiz that takes a variety of responses from the user and calculates a personality type of the user.
-The app presents a unique result screen to the user that can be shared with friends.
+This is a fun and light-hearted personality quiz based on the characters from the video game Valorant.
 ## Description
+This is a frontend personality quiz that utilizes 3 questions with 8 choices each to determine which Valorant character you are the most similar to.
+This is meant to be a fun game to be shared with friends.
 ## Languages
+- HTML
+- CSS
+- JavaScript
 ## Technologies
+This app utilizes vanilla JavaScript DOM manipulation.
 ## Features
-## Instructions
+- Begin screen
+- Multiple choice questions
+- Results screen

 ## License
 This project is created under the MIT license.